 How did military installation waters become contaminated?

-The firefighting foams were developed in the 1960s by the Naval Research Laboratory with 3M.
-They were developed after a fire tore through the aircraft carrier Forrestal.
+The firefighting foams were developed in the 1960s by the Naval Research Laboratory with 3M after a fire tore through the aircraft carrier Forrestal.
 The foam works by blanketing a fire and preventing the vapors from coming up and reigniting.

 What is the DOD doing about PFAS chemical contamination in water?